Line-Go-Up/testapp/README.rst

-A wonderful testing application for testing testable things
+A wonderful testing application for testing testable things that need testing